SoftUni-Internal/interactive-content/EN/07-Exam-Preparation/03-Problem-04.md

 [hints]

 [hint]
-The hall's capacity is 60 seats.

-The next element is the number of people that have entered the hall: 10.

-The price that they will pay is 10 \* 5 = 50\$.
+Get the hall's capacity.
+Then calculate how much each group of visitors will pay.
 [/hint]
 [hint]

-After that, we receive 6 people entering the hall and 6 can be divided by 3, so they pay 5\$ less.
+If the number of people entering the hall can be divided by 3, apply the discount.
+[/hint]
+[hint]

-We continue until we receive the command "**Movie time!**" and then we print a suitable output.
+Upon receiving the command "**Movie time!**", print the suitable output.
 [/hint]

 [/hints]